Block "training-nav" not found

-The Section on Transcultural Psychiatry of the Canadian Psychiatric Association maintains a website with a useful set of videos, clips, readings and materials for clinical training in cultural psychiatry.
+The Canadian Psychiatric Association maintains a website with a useful set of videos, clips, readings, and materials for clinical training in cultural psychiatry.
 In collaboration with the Standing Committee on Education, the Section has produced guidelines on training in cultural psychiatry (also available in French).

 - Kirmayer, L. J., Rousseau, C., Corin, E., & Groleau, D. (2008).
 Training researchers in cultural psychiatry: The McGill-CIHR Strategic Training Program.
 Academic Psychiatry, 32(4), 320-326.